numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

-The implementation unfortunately will require large maintenance of the UFunc machinery, since both the actual UFunc loop calls, as well as the the initial dispatching steps have to be modified.
+The implementation unfortunately will require large maintenance of the UFunc machinery, since both the actual UFunc loop calls, as well as the initial dispatching steps have to be modified.

 In general, the correct ``ArrayMethod``, also those returned by a promoter, will be cached (or stored) inside a hashtable for efficient lookup.